WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

 * **Azure Security Center**: Turn this on to add an extra layer of threat protection to IoT and your devices.
 This option is not available for hubs in the free tier.
 For more information about this feature, see Azure Security Center for IoT.

-* **Advanced Settings** > Device-to-cloud partitions: This property relates the device-to-cloud messages to the number of simultaneous readers of the messages.
+* **Advanced Settings > Device-to-cloud partitions**: This property relates the device-to-cloud messages to the number of simultaneous readers of the messages.
 Most hubs need only four partitions.

 6. Select **Next: Tags** to continue to the next screen.